-The Active DHCP Leases and DHCPv6 Leases section shows information about the devices connected to the gateway using a DHCP or DHCPv6 lease.
+The Active DHCP Leases and DHCPv6 Leases shows information about the devices connected to the gateway using a DHCP lease.
+This includes IPv4 and IPv6 connections.

 Parameters Description Host Name Name of the device (laptop, mobile, etc.) that is connected to the gateway and has been leased an IPv4 address or an IPv6 address by the gateway's DHCP server.
 IPv4 Address/IPv6 Address IPv4 address or IPv6 address assigned to the device.
 MAC Address Applies to IPv4.
 MAC address of the device.
 DUID Applies to IPv6.
 DUID (Device Unique Identifier) of the device connected.
 Leasetime remaining The remaining time for which the device can use the DHCP server leased IPv4 address.